sst/sst/www/docs/constructs/EventBus.md

 }
 ```

-Then import the auth construct into another stack with `use` and call `addRules`.
-Note that the AWS resources for the added routes will be created in `AnotherStack`.
+Then import the construct into another stack with `use` and call `addRules`.
+Note that the AWS resources for the added rules will be created in `AnotherStack`.

 ```ts title="stacks/AnotherStack.ts"
 import { EventBus, StackContext } from "@serverless-stack/resources";